-What to expect in COVID19 Belize Tourism?
-The infographic below shows the traveller classifications and entry requirements in place for international tourism.
-The tracking cell phone app will monitor the movement of tourists.
-During a press conference on Friday 16 October Prime Minister Dean Barrow announced that via a new Statutory Instrument (SI) on Monday 19 October, tourists would no longer be confined to their Gold Standard hotels, and Belizeans and permanent residents will not be required to undergo a 10-day quarantine as previously required.
-Additionally, restaurants countrywide will now be allowed to cater to more than ten customers based on the establishment’s square footage.
+What to expect in updated Belize Tourism?
+The infographic below shows the latest traveller classifications and entry requirements in place for international tourism.
+The tracking cell phone app has now been scrapped.
+Tourists are no longer be confined to their Gold Standard hotels, and Belizeans and permanent residents will not be required to undergo a 10-day quarantine as previously required.
+Additionally, restaurants countrywide will now allowed to cater to more than 75% of customers based on the establishment’s square footage.
 All seating arrangements must guarantee social distancing, and no more than ten persons per table are allowed.
 (Image above: Halfmoon Caye Belize, credit Otavio.kuhn)

-Tourists to Belize can nowl travel freely to facilities which will include hotels, restaurants and tour operators that have achieved “Tourism Gold Standard” Recognition.
+Tourists to Belize can now travel freely to facilities which will include hotels, restaurants and tour operators that have achieved “Tourism Gold Standard” Recognition.
 The Gold Standard Recognition Program is a 9-point program that seeks to enhance the tourism industry’s health and safety standards by adapting new behaviors and procedures to ensure both employees and travelers are confident in the cleanliness and safety of Belize’s tourism product.
 Businesses that meet the requirements of the Tourism Gold Standard Program are certified and promoted as having implemented these enhanced measures with a Gold Standard Seal of Approval.
 This seal certifies industry stakeholders who’ve embraced the safety protocols, and will be visible for all guests where practical, such as tour operator vehicles and vessels, hotel lobbies, primary doors of entry, etc.

-Belize Travel Health App
+Belize Travel Health App Is No More

-As a part of the travel entry requirements to Belize during the COVID-19 Pandemic, the Government of Belize has developed the Belize Travel Health App to assist all travellers in submitting the requisite travel and health information to facilitate travel into Belize.
-This Application also includes a geo-tracking functionality for all travellers during their stay in Belize to assist public health officials in contact tracing, where necessary, as outlined in terms and conditions of the application.
+As a part of the travel entry requirements to Belize during the COVID-19 Pandemic, the Government of Belize had developed the Belize Travel Health App to assist all travellers in submitting the requisite travel and health information to facilitate travel into Belize.
+As of 11 May 2021, this requirement has been binned.
+It is no more.
+It is no longer a requirement for travel to Belize.
 Please feel free to visit www.covid19.bz for further information on your travel to Belize.

 Belize Gold Standard Accommodations

 Belize now has a list of certified Gold Standard Tourism Facilities.
 These are tourist accommodations ranging from full hotels down to the budget level inns.
 However, this moniker appears to be on the way out as in practice, it is no longer being enforced.
 See here for the latest update from the Belize Hotel Association.

-COVID19 Curfew and Other Regulations Relaxation 29 January 2021
+COVID19 Curfew and Other Regulations Relaxation May 2021